journey-ad/sd-webui-bilingual-localization/README.md

 - Bilingual translation, no need to worry about how to find the original button.
 - Compatible with language pack extensions, no need to re-import.
 - Support dynamic translation of title hints.
-- Additional support RegExp pattern, more flexible translation.
+- Additional support Scoped and RegExp pattern, more flexible translation.

 ## Installation